krishnamajja-byte/tweet-trend-new/README.md

-# Trend applicationss
+# Trend applications

-This is a small applicaiton which contains main and test folderss.
+This is a small applicaiton which contains main and test folders.
 Main contains application code.
 Test contains test cases.
-It also contains pom.xml which has all dependences and artfact name and versionsdd
+It also contains pom.xml which has all dependences and artfact name and versions